Looking for outdoor New Year’s Eve activities in Toronto?

 Spending time outdoors in Toronto calls for warm clothing for men & women; may we suggest checking Roots Canada.

 Disclaimer: DeHaan Services has no relationship to the organizer(s); I am not reimbursed for writing this article.
 However, DeHaan Services does write web site or advertising copy for clients.
-Our skills are demonstrated in online articles in Decoded Science, Environmental Graffiti, Squidoo and Suite 101.
+Our skills are demonstrated in online articles in Decoded Science and other web sites.
 That’s why DeHaan Services highlight these online articles on this blog page.

-Thanks for reading my suggestions for fitness and a cheap New Year’s Eve in Toronto.
+Thanks for reading my suggestions for fitness and a frugal New Year’s Eve in Toronto.